Saïd Business School

-A Fellow of Keble College, Atif is Programme Director of the MSc in Major Programme Management (MMPM).
+A Fellow of Keble College, Atif is Programme Director of the MSc in Major Programme Management.

-Atif has been a fixture at the University of Oxford since 2006.
+Atif has worked at the University of Oxford since 2006.
 From 2006 to 2010, he undertook his DPhil (PhD), at Brasenose College, with the prestigious Clarendon Scholarship from Oxford University Press.
-Atif was a post-doctoral Research Fellow at the BT Centre for Major Programme Management at Saïd Business School from 2010-2013, then from 2013-2015 he served as a Lecturer at the Blavatnik School of Government and Cohort Manager of the Major Projects Leadership Academy.
+Atif was a post-doctoral Research Fellow at the BT Centre for Major Programme Management at Saïd Business School from 2010 to 2013.
+Then, from 2013 to 2015, he served as a Lecturer at the Blavatnik School of Government and Cohort Manager of the Major Projects Leadership Academy.
 In 2018, Atif began an appointment as a Visiting Scholar at Stanford University’s Global Projects Center.

 Atif previously undertook his Bachelor’s degree at the School of Foreign Service at Georgetown University, where he majored in Philosophy, Politics, and Economics.